 Email is the preferred channel for longer correspondence, like onboarding or updating the user on new features.
+That usually involves a lot of words.

-Email should not be used in the case of time-sensitive information.
-It’s considered a less intrusive means of getting on their radar, so don’t expect them to act or respond right away.
+We shouldn’t rely on email to deliver time-sensitive information.
+It’s considered a less intrusive means of getting on their radar, so don't expect them to act or respond right away.
 For shorter, more timely alerts, try a mobile notification instead.

 Because an email’s shelf life is longer than that of a mobile notification, make sure to bundle messages and spread them out as much as possible.